 Day 19: Saturday 24 June, Bodysgallen Hall – Anglesey Island – Bodysgallen Hall

 - Bryn Celli Ddu Burial Chamber

-- Farewell Evening Meal at Bodysgallen Hall
+- Farewell Dinner at Bodysgallen Hall

 This morning we depart Bodysgallen Hall for an excursion to the Isle of Anglesey.
 Here we visit the house and gardens at Plas Newydd.
 James Wyatt redesigned this elegant old home in the 18th century in a Gothic style and its 1930s interior is famous for its association with Rex Whistler.
 Like Williams-Ellis, Whistler belonged to that underrated strand of mid 20th-century British culture that looked to the past with gusto.
 Uninhibited by modernist theory, they did not hesitate to revive the great traditions of the past.
 In the dining room, Whistler created his masterpiece, a vast mural for the sixth Marquess of Anglesey.
 This mural, eighteen metres wide, was executed on one enormous piece of canvas that Whistler had made on a special French loom.
 Within an Arcadian and Romantic coastal landscape are romantic allusions to Whistler’s unrequited love for Lady Caroline, the beautiful eldest married daughter.
 On the painting’s left side is a depiction of Romeo and Juliet in which the young Whistler (Romeo) languishes beneath the balcony of Lady Caroline (Juliet).